Ranga-Auaha-Ako/canvas-report-tools/README.md

 # canvas-report-tools

+Canvas assignment score,comment import script: for assignment grade, comment import.
+Some teachers may use external tools for the marking and feedback.
+This script help import grade and comment into Canvas gradebook.

 course-progress.user.js: for module progress report

 canvasQuizzesExcel.user.js : export Canvas classic questionbanks into spreadsheet, for team to collaboratly work on questions in google doc or team document.